GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Helen_Fall.md

 > there's nothing concrete to say it has nearly as much to do with the show as you're emphasizing

-Speaking of concrete, Helen / Tim fall on hard rock and cracked her skull.
+Speaking of concrete, Helen / Tim fall on hard rock and cracked her / his skull.
 What brings Tim Finnegan back to life?
 The water of life, booze.

 At 31 minutes in Episode Three, the "water of life" is brought up.